-The GCCN goal is the development of Galway as a vibrant, inclusive, dynamic, intercultural, international, colourful city which nourishes creative communities and participation by all in the cultural and artistic life of the city.
-A city that promotes a rights-based approach to arts and culture and meaningful participation of communities in artistic and cultural planning with strong public investment in community artistic spaces.
-A city that values artistic freedom and promotes transparency, accountability, affordability and excellence.
+The GCCN goal is the development of Galway as a vibrant, inclusive, dynamic, intercultural, international, colourful city.
+A city which supports and strengthens creative communities and participation by all in the arts.
+A city where participation in the arts is recognised as a right where all communities can participate in and have equal access.
+A city where public community arts spaces are funded and cherished.
+A city that values artistic freedom and promotes transparency, accountability, affordability, and excellence.
+A city where arts and those involved in the arts sector can afford to live and thrive.
 A city where Traveller culture and that of other minority ethnic groups in the city are promoted and valued.
 A city where the arts and cultural life are seen as vital for the well-being and quality of life of those who live here.